mapbender/docker/README.md

-This Dockerfile clones the mapbender-starter git repository and builds an nginx container with mapbender up and running.
+This Dockerfile clones the mapbender-starter git repository and builds a debian 9 container with mapbender up and running.

 To get started: